unknown321/dynamite/docs/MAKING_OF.md

 was transmitted untouched, which had just enough space to fit a game object id, allowing us to successfully add user markers to game entities.

+Update: damage-based protocol was replaced by in-game network messaging system.

 Player-set markers are done, what about enemy markers?
 Having them allows you to play a sniper-spotter combo, which is really cool.
 It was easy to implement with tech developed before, although sometimes it fails for whatever reason, leaving an enemy or two unmarked.
 Still cool.